burakbayramli/astromaestro/README.md

 shocking.
 Lastly Millman numerology, another detailed method that can reveal character is shared.
 Chinese astrology is the bonus.

+All data required for Spiller and Chinese astrology are already under `data`.
+Lewi data needs decans, which are already under `data`, if there is need to regenerate it, see under `jlewi`.

 Usage:

 ```python